tribalthirst/tribalthirst/src/ux/content/posts/code-review-task-1-goals.md

 ---
 title: "Code Review Task 1 - What are the Goals?"
 date: "2017-03-13"
+aliases:
+  - /code-review-task-1-goals
 categories:
   - "technology"
 tags:
   - "code-reviews"
 ---

 Code reviews are one of the most important tools that can be used to improve quality and productivity for a development team.
 One of the keys to completing a review well is to know what the goals of the review actually are.
-There are two goals I would ask you to set: Team Goals and Individual Review Goals.
+There are two goals I would ask you to set: Team Goals and Individual Review Goals. <!--more-->

 ## Team Goals